miguelgargallo/python-switch/README.md

 - Directly install packages using `p0i package_name` for Python 310 and `p2i package_name` for Python 312.

 ### In PowerShell
-- Set the environment with `Set-Pip p0` for Python 310 or `Set-Pip p2` for Python 312.
+- Set the environment using `Set-PythonEnvironment p0` for Python 310 or `Set-PythonEnvironment p2` for Python 312.
+- Run Python scripts with `python script_name.py`.
-- Then use `pip install package_name` for package installations.
+- Manage Python packages with `pip install package_name`.